smitmartijn/networkinsight-cookbook/manuscript/ch-automation.md

 **Network Insight as a Service Authentication**

-As you may remember from the chapter [Hosted Architecture (SaaS)]{#ch-hosted-architecture}), there is a difference in authentication between the on-premises Network Insight and the one that's delivered in the VMware Cloud.
+As you may remember from the chapter [Hosted Architecture (SaaS)](#ch-hosted-architecture)), there is a difference in authentication between the on-premises Network Insight and the one that's delivered in the VMware Cloud.
 There is a single-sign-on platform in place for all VMware Cloud Services (CSP) products, meaning there is no user management within Network Insight, and you'll need to go through CSP to get an authentication token to use in the Network Insight API calls.

 CSP works with so-called refresh tokens as a way of authentication.
 When using the API, you need to exchange a refresh token for an authentication token and use that when talking to the Network Insight API (or any other Cloud Service).